Gary J. SillerGary Siller Clark Hill

-Gary has supervised, handled, and tried a wide variety of cases and as the legal environment has changed, his practice evolved.
-His current litigation practice focuses on healthcare, general business disputes, fiduciary claims, accounting malpractice, tax controversy, and energy.
+Gary's current litigation practice focuses on healthcare, general business disputes, fiduciary claims, accounting malpractice, tax controversy, and energy.
 He represents clients in state and federal courts and in arbitrations across Texas as well as representing clients in international arbitrations before the International Court of Commerce.
 He also serves as outside General Counsel for two clients, acting as the initial gatekeeper for all legal matters and as a member of each client’s advisory team.

 Healthcare clients turn to Gary for guidance on a variety of important matters.
 For example, he represents durable medical equipment providers (DMEs) and other providers on claims against the Texas Department of Health and Human Services (HHSC) and against Managed Care Organizations (MCOs).
 Such representations generally concern Medicaid reimbursement, violations of the Texas Insurance Code and healthcare regulations, retaliation by an MCO and breaches of MCO/provider agreements.
 Gary deals directly with HHSC regarding the issuance of clarifications of existing regulations and/or the promulgation new regulations.
 Gary represents medical providers in payor disputes against insurance companies and represents clients in the defense of claims by the federal and state offices of the Inspector General related to issues of reimbursement and audits.
 Finally, Gary also represents medical products manufacturers and distributors in a variety of matters.